jacobobryant/biff/libs/authenticate/docs/config.md

 Notes:

-- Email normalization: whitespace is trimmed from the start and beginning and characters are converted to lower case.
+- Email normalization: whitespace is trimmed from the start and end and characters are converted to lower case.

 - Hiccup is rendered with `dev.onionpancakes.chassis.core/html`.
 See its